SilverStripe 3.1 OpAuth module. See: http://opauth.org/

 NB: Opauth's maintainers recommend you include strategies as required, rather than bundling them together.

-You can find them under the "Available Strategies" heading on the Opauth homepage
+You can find a list under the "Available Strategies" heading on the Opauth homepage

 Use composer to require your strategies